Bari Weiss: 2021–present: The Free Press and CBS News

-In January 2021, Weiss launched a Substack newsletter entitled "Common Sense".
-The name was later changed to "The Free Press", which became a media company of the same name.
+In January 2021, Weiss launched a Substack newsletter titled Common Sense.
+The name was later changed to The Free Press, which became a media company of the same name.
 In February, she interviewed Gina Carano about her firing from The Mandalorian.
 On November 8, 2021, Pano Kanelos, formerly the president of St. John's College, announced the creation of the University of Austin in Weiss's newsletter.

+In 2023, Weiss publicly criticized Palestinian professor and poet Refaat Alareer for an internet post in which he ridiculed a debunked claim that a baby was burned in an oven in the October 7 attacks.
+Alareer subsequently received rape and death threats from some of Weiss's online followers.

+In 2025, Paramount Skydance bought The Free Press for $150 million and installed Weiss as editor-in-chief of CBS News.

 Political views

-According to The Washington Post, Weiss "portrays herself as a liberal uncomfortable with the excesses of left-wing culture", and has sought to "position herself as a reasonable liberal concerned that far-left critiques stifled free speech."
-Vanity Fair described Weiss as "a provocateur".
-The Jewish Telegraphic Agency said that her writing "doesn't lend itself easily to labels."
-Weiss has been described as conservative by Haaretz, The Times of Israel, The Daily Dot, and Business Insider.
-In an interview with Joe Rogan, she described herself as a "left-leaning centrist".
+Weiss has been described as conservative by Haaretz, The Times of Israel, The Daily Dot, Business Insider, and Al Jazeera.
+In a 2019 interview with Joe Rogan, she called herself a "left-leaning centrist", and she has also called herself a radical centrist.
+According to The Washington Post, Weiss "portrays herself as a liberal uncomfortable with the excesses of left-wing culture" and has sought to "position herself as a reasonable liberal concerned that far-left critiques stifled free speech".
+The New Republic described Weiss as "anti-woke, anti-trans, pro-Israel" and Vanity Fair has called her "a provocateur".
+The Jewish Telegraphic Agency said her work "doesn't lend itself easily to labels".
+The Times of Israel reported that her public fight with The New York Times made her a hero among some conservatives.
+According to The New York Times, when asked to share something that informed her values at a team retreat, she chose a clip from the show Transparent, which features a trans protagonist.
+Weiss reportedly chose it because "she never wanted to forget the humanity of those with whom she vehemently disagrees".
+She has been described as anti-trans for her editorial decisions regarding transgender issues at The Free Press.

 Weiss has expressed support for Israel and Zionism in her columns.
-When writer Andrew Sullivan described her as an "unhinged Zionist", she responded saying she "happily plead[s] guilty as charged."
-In 2018, she said she believed the sexual assault allegations against Supreme Court justice nominee Brett Kavanaugh, but questioned whether they should disqualify him from serving on the Supreme Court because he was 17 when he allegedly committed the assault against Christine Blasey Ford.
+When writer Andrew Sullivan described her as an "unhinged Zionist", she responded that she "happily plead[s] guilty as charged".

+In 2018, she said she believed the sexual assault allegations against U.S. Supreme Court justice nominee Brett Kavanaugh but questioned whether they should disqualify him from serving on the Supreme Court, because he was 17 when he allegedly assaulted Christine Blasey Ford.
 After backlash in the press, Weiss conceded that her sound bite was glib and simplistic, and said instead that Kavanaugh's "rage-filled behavior" before the Senate Judiciary Committee should have disqualified him.